On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: -Positions for n n-1,n

-\begin{proof} We show that the restrictions on the set $Q$ ensure that the properties of Theorem~\ref{thm:lose} hold for $A=\P\setminus Q$ and $B=\N \cup Q$.
+\begin{proof} We show that the restrictions on the set $Q$ ensure that the properties that determine the set of \P-positions of a game hold for $A=\P\setminus Q$ and $B=\N \cup Q$.
 Condition \ref{it:GameExtI1} ensures that there is no move from $A$ to $A$ using moves in $E$, and by the definition of $\P$, no move in $M$ links any positions in $A \subset \P$.
 Now suppose $\p \in B=\N \cup Q$.
 We need to show that there is a move from $\p$ to $A$.
-If $\p\in \N$, then by definition of $\N$ there is move from $\p$ to $\P$.
+If $\p\in \N$, then by definition of $\N$ there is move from $\p$ to $\p' \in \P$.
 If this move is to a position in $Q \subset \P$, then condition \ref{it:GameExtI2} ensures there is an alternate move in $M'$ to a position in $A$.
 If $\p\in Q$, then there is a move from $\p$ to $A$ by condition \ref{it:GameExtI3}.
 Therefore, $\P'=A$, $\N'=B$ and the proof is complete. \end{proof}